 LEAD CHAPLAIN | AUCKLAND, WAIKATO, BAY OF PLENTY

 Frank is the lead chaplain for Media Chaplaincy New Zealand.
-He is an ordained Wesleyan Methodist minister, leads a small church in Hamilton, has a history in radio broadcasting and can be heard every Sunday night on Newstalk ZB and from time to time on Rhema Media’s stations.
+He is an ordained Wesleyan Methodist minister, and leads a small church in Hamilton.
+Frank has a history in radio broadcasting and can be heard every Sunday night on Newstalk ZB as well as Rhema Media’s stations from time to time.
 He highly values the place of the media in society and many in the industry have trusted him enough to sit down and have confidential conversations about life and work.
 Frank has a spacious view of the world and a curiosity about various worldviews.
 His own way of seeing the world compels him to see value in all people.

 Spanky Moore is an ordained Anglican minister who currently works as the chaplain at the University of Canterbury and sports a beard of significant splendour.
 In a past life Spanky has worked as the breakfast host on Christchurch student radio station RDU 98.5FM, a writer and editor for various magazines, as well as a brief stint as a TV co-host.
 More recently he's been producing and hosting radio documentaries for Radio New Zealand and NZ On Air.
 Spanky is passionate about the importance of connecting our deep beliefs and our work - and understands the unique pressures the media industry can have on spiritual, emotional and relational health.